techidaily/site-win11/source/_posts/skyrockets-ethernet-speeds-bypassing-windows-100mbps-cap.md

 5. Select **Speed and Duplex** from the **Property** column, then expand the **Value** dropdown.
 ![Speed and Duplex Settings in the Network Adapter Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/speed-and-duplex-settings-in-the-network-adapter-settings.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If **1.0 Gbps Full Duplex** is listed, your card supports gigabit connectivity.
 Your card does not support gigabit connections if **100 Mbps Full Duplex** is the highest value listed.
 In any case, select **Auto Negotiation** from the **Value** dropdown in the network adapter settings if any other value is selected.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Vfq0vw0Spz8?si=2EAk6hW-Gb-o33_L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 4\.
 Ensure Your Router Supports Gigabit Connection